Shofuuu/Rotary-Encoder-PWM-Channel/README.md

 1. **Clock Division**: A process to divide the input clock signal to a lower frequency.
     - If reset is active, reset the clock division.
-    - On rising edge of the input clock, toggle the divided clock signal at a specific count.
+    - On the rising edge of the input clock, toggle the divided clock signal at a specific count.

+2. **LED Enable State**: The enable state for each LED is determined by the switch positions using a `with select` statement.
+    - `led_en_state` is set based on the value of `sw`.

-2. **Debounce and Encoder**:
+3. **Debounce and Encoder**:
     - Debounce the input signals `a` and `b`.
     - Encode the debounced signals to produce the `adjust_pwm` signal.

-3. **LED Control**:
+4. **LED Control**:
     - Debounce the enable signal `en`.
-    - Control the LEDs based on the debounced enable signal and switch positions.

-### LED Enable State Logic

-- The enable state for each LED is determined by the debounced enable signal and the switch positions:
+    - Control each LED based on the debounced enable signal, the switch positions, and the encoded brightness value.
-    - `led_en_state(0)`: Enabled when both switches are off.
-    - `led_en_state(1)`: Enabled when switch 0 is off and switch 1 is on.
-    - `led_en_state(2)`: Enabled when switch 0 is on and switch 1 is off.
-    - `led_en_state(3)`: Enabled when both switches are on.

 ## Dependencies